Your cart is currently empty!

 I Want 80 Foot Candles on the Ice.
 What Do I Need?

 .
 Use anti-glare frosted or optic lenses, depending on the mounting height.
-For outdoor rinks, the best option is high power pole mounted flood lights.
+For outdoor rinks, the best option is high-power pole-mounted flood lights.

-Do You Have Fixtures That Will Work on 277-480 Volt?
+Do You Have LED Lights for Hockey Rinks That Will Work with 277-480 Volt?

-The voltage ranges we offer are 100-277V, 347-480V and 277-480V.
+The voltage ranges we offer are 100-277V, 347-480V, and 277-480V.

-Do the Fixtures Work with Controls?
+Do LED Lights for Hockey Rinks Work with Lighting Controls?

-They do, we can install photocells on outdoor fixtures and motion sensors on indoor fixtures.
+They do.
+We can install photocells on outdoor fixtures and motion sensors on indoor fixtures.

-Do the Fixtures Work with Dimmers?
+Do the LED Lights for Hockey Rinks Work with Dimmers?